 progressively elaborate a Pharmacopoeia which shall become common to the countries concerned and which shall be entitled "European Pharmacopoeia"

 take the necessary measures to ensure that the monographs shall become the official standards applicable within their country by direct implementation in the national legislation or by indirect implementation through national translation.

 For information about the working procedure and the functions of the different bodies responsible for carrying out the work of elaborating a European Pharmacopoeia, please consult the documents in the right-hand menu.

-ensure the quality of medicinal products and their components imported into or exported from Europe,
+those engaged in the quality control of medicinal products and their constituents;